rishikmuthyala/EducatEd.AI/README.md

 🚧 **Currently in Development**

 This project is actively being developed and refined for commercial release.
 Features are continuously being improved based on user feedback and technological advancements.

 ---

-## 🎓 Demo & Visuals

-> **Coming Soon**: Demo video and screenshots showcasing the platform in action

-*For demo access or partnership inquiries, please contact the developer directly.*

----